rostools/github-intro/README.md

 ## Instructional Design

 The material in this workshop is designed to be presented primarily with a learner live-"typing" approach.
-This involves an instructor doing the tasks on screen live in front of the learners, while the learners follow along by doing the tasks on their own computers.
+This involves an teacher doing the tasks on screen live in front of the learners, while the learners follow along by doing the tasks on their own computers.
 Activities to support learning are interspersed throughout the workshop material, allowing